Many or all companies we feature compensate us. Compensation and editorial

 Are there any tax implications for using Unlock?

 A home equity investment from Unlock doesn’t have the same tax implications as a home equity loan or HELOC, where interest payments could be tax-deductible.
-There’s generally no immediate tax impact when you receive the funds.
+There’s no immediate tax impact when you receive the funds.

 However, when it comes time to settle the investment, you may have capital gains tax obligations.
 We recommend consulting with a tax professional to understand the implications for your situation.